 There are several good hikes at Mt.
 Norquay including:

-- Stoney Lookout: A 5km hiking trail to a viewpoint at the summit of Stoney Mountain.
+- Stoney Lookout Hike: A 5km hiking trail to a viewpoint at the summit of Stoney Mountain.
 Stoney is one of the easiest mountains to summit in Banff with an elevation of just 1,868m above sea level.
 Compare this to its closest neighbors Cascade Mountain (3,000m) and Mt.
 Norquay (2,522m)

-- Cascade Amphitheatre: A scenic and sometimes challenging hike to a beautiful amphitheatre at the base of Cascade Mountain’s alpine zone.
+- Cascade Amphitheatre Hike: A scenic and sometimes challenging hike to a beautiful amphitheatre at the base of Cascade Mountain’s alpine zone.

 One of the most exciting things to do at Mt.
 Norquay is the Via Ferrata, an assisted climbing experience.
 With four routes to choose from, you’ll cross suspension bridges and climb ladders, while soaking in the incredible views of Banff.
-The Via Ferrata isn’t free of course, but the parking is!
+Via Ferrata tickets aren’t free of course, but the parking is!